 The second technique is based on an elegant idea, called the Snow Plow and due to D. Knuth [3], that allows to virtually increase the memory size of a factor 2 on average.
 This technique scans the input sequence S and generates sorted runs whose length has variable size longer than M and 2M on average.
-Its use needs to change the sorting scheme because it first creates these sorted runs, of variable length, and then applies repeatedly over the sorted runs the Merge-procedure.
-Although runs will have different lengths, the Merge will operate as usual requiring an optimal number of I/Os for their merging.
-Hence O(n/B) I/Os will suffice to halve the number of runs, and thus a total of $O(\frac{n}{B}\log\frac{n}{2M})$ I/Os will be used on average to produce the totally ordered sequence.
+Its use needs to change the sorting scheme because it first creates these sorted runs, of variable length, and then applies repeatedly over the sorted runs the MERGE-procedure.
+Although runs will have different lengths, the MERGE will operate as usual requiring an optimal number of I/Os for their merging.
+Hence O(n/B) I/Os will suffice to halve the number of runs, and thus a total of $O(\frac{n}{B} \log \frac{n}{2M})$ I/Os will be used on average to produce the totally ordered sequence.
 This corresponds to a saving of 1 pass over the data, which is non negligible if the sequence S is very long.

 For ease of description, let us assume that items are transferred one at a time from disk to memory, instead that block-wise.
 Eventually, since the algorithm scans the input items it will be apparent that the number of I/Os required by this process is linear in their number (and thus optimal).
 The algorithm proceeds in phases, each phase generates a sorted run (see Figure 5.2 for an illustrative example).
 A phase starts with the internal-memory filled of M (unsorted) items, stored in a heap data structure called \mathcal{H} .
 Since the array-based implementation of heaps requires no additional space, in addition to the indexed items, we can fit in \mathcal{H} as many items as we have memory cells available.
 The phase scans the input sequence S (which is unsorted) and at each step, it writes to the output the minimum item within \mathcal{H} , say min, and loads in memory the next item from S, say next.
 Since we want to generate a sorted output, we cannot store next in \mathcal{H} if next < min, because it will be the new heap-minimum and thus it will be written out at the next step thus destroying the property of ordered run.
 So in that case next must be stored in an auxiliary array, called \mathcal{U} , which stays unsorted.
 Of course the total size of \mathcal{H} and \mathcal{U} is M over the whole execution of a phase.
-A phase stops whenever \mathcal{H} is empty and thus \mathcal{U} consists of M unsorted items, and the next phase can thus start (storing those items in a new heap \mathcal{H} and emptying \mathcal{U}).
+A phase store the total size of \mathcal{H} and emptying \mathcal{U}).
 Two observations are in order: (i) during the phase execution, the minimum of \mathcal{H} is non decreasing and so it is non-decreasing also the output run, (ii) the items in \mathcal{H} at the beginning of the phase will be eventually written to output which thus is longer than M. Observation (i) implies the correctness, observation (ii) implies that this approach is not less efficient than the classic Mergesort.